Thomas Yankello

 Thomas Yankello Jr. (born February 12, 1971) is an American Hall of Fame boxing trainer and a teacher of boxing through his YouTube channel, World Class Boxing Channel.
-Yankello is considered by manyRoy Jones Jr as one of the best boxing trainers in the world.
+Yankello is considered by many as one of the best boxing trainers in the world.
 He was the boxing coach of six-time, four weight class, world champion Roy Jones Jr., IBF lightweight world champion Paul Spadafora, Olympic Gold Medalist Daniyar Yeleussinov, 2 time Bronze Olympian Heavyweight Ivan Dychko, Former Olympian Calvin Brock, Light Heavyweight Atif Oberlton, IBA super featherweight world champion Monty Meza-Clay, and USBA WBA-NABA and IBC lightweight world champion Verquan Kimbrough.
 In 2014, Tom Yankello was inducted into the Beaver County Sports Hall of Fame, followed by inductions into the Pennsylvania Boxing Hall of Fame in 2022, the Pennsylvania Sports Hall of Fame in 2025, and the National Italian American Hall of Fame also in 2025.

 Yankello served as the coach of IBF Heavyweight Title challenger Calvin Brock and WBO Cruiserweight Title challenger Brian Minto.
 He coached Roy Jones Jr in title defenses and most recently his bout against Iron Mike Tyson.
 Tom is currently the coach of the 2016 Olympic Gold Medalist Daniyar Yeleussinov, the 2012 and 2016 Heavyweight Olympian Bronze Medalist Ivan Dychko, 2018 165 lb National Golden Gloves champion Kiante Irving, 2022 and 2024 Golden Glove Champion Danny Bodish, Professional boxers Paul Palombo, Tre Craycraft, Ramil Islamov, Xavier Campbell among numerous state and national amateur champions.
 He was also the boxing coach of author Ed Latimore.

 Yankello has gained recognition for his charity work in assisting at-risk youth through his non-profit Stay Off the Streets, Inc. organization based in his native Ambridge, PA.